yusufbrima/XDNNBioimaging/README.md

 -Models contains the trained and evaluated models, each in its subdirectory

 ## Getting Started
-To get start, close this repo using the "git clone https://github.com/yusufbrima/XDNNBioimaging.git" command.
+To get start, close this repo using the *git clone https://github.com/yusufbrima/XDNNBioimaging.git* command.

 ### Dependencies
 * For now, all dependencies are in the requirements.txt file and can be installed with a *pip install requirements.txt* command.
 However, the code was written in Python 3.9.12, which shouldn't be much of a hassle installing.